 - add the green chilies, red chilies, curry leaves and stir.

 - add all the spice powders - turmeric powder, red chili powder, asafoetida powder. and fry for some seconds.

-- add the tomatoes and cook till they soften, for about 2-3 mins.
+- add the tomatoes and cook till they soften and you see oil releasing from the sides.